 The Cistercian Abbey of Fontenay is a private property open to visitors.
 It has been classified as a historical monument since 1862.
 The buildings are decorated with an imposing landscaped park.
 In 2004, he was also classified "Remarkable Garden" by the National Council of Parks and Gardens.
 The large French-style gardens and landscaped gardens offer the public the opportunity to discover a wide variety of plantings and hundred-year-old trees.
 The abbey is nestled in the hollow of a valley of over 1 hectares.
 It is thus surrounded by the forests of Fontenay and Marmagne.
 The whole is located in the heart of a vast site classified in 200.
 The protection of the building is therefore ensured under the Heritage Code and the Environmental Code.

 Each year, 100 visitors flock to discover this architectural, historical, but also natural gem.
 Free or guided tours allow you to visit the abbey and the gardens, as well as the lapidary museum.
 Fontenay is frequently used as a cinema set for historical films.
 Scenes of the three musketeers, Angélique Marquise des Anges, Cyrano de Bergerac, the child of the wolves, the Marquise des ombres and many others, were thus shot in these magnificent places steeped in history.

 Continue the visit to Burgundy

 Once the visit to Fontenay is over, many discoveries await the most curious visitors.
-The Royal Saltworks of Arc-et-Senans, the basilica and hill of Vézelay, the citadel of Besançon or the lakeside sites of Chalain and Clairvaux ...
-But also the Chapel of Notre-Dame du Haut or the Grande saline de Salins les Bains can be visited all year round.
-Wine lovers will also discover the wonderful scents and aromas of the Burgundy vineyard.
+The Royal Saltworks of Arc-et-Senans, the basilica and hill of Vézelay, the citadel of Besançon or the lake sites of Chalain and Clairvaux...
+But also the Chapel of Notre-Dame du Haut or the Great Saltworks of Salins les Bains can be visited all year round.
+Wine lovers will also discover the marvelous perfumes and aromas of the Burgundy vineyard.